 The decision of the Appeals Officer will be in writing and, where the decision is not in favour of the appellant, will include a note on the reasons for the decision (Article 19).

 A notification of the decision and, in the case of an unfavourable decision the accompanying note of reasons, will be sent to the appellant and any other person concerned (Article 19).
-The relevant papers are returned to the Department at that stage for any necessary action in relation to the decision.
+The relevant papers are returned to the Department or Health Service Executive as appropriate at that stage for any necessary action in relation to the decision.

 In considering the question at issue, the Appeals Officer will have regard to all relevant evidence including the documentary material.
 This material may include reports of Departmental Investigating Officers and, where appropriate, Medical Assessors, the grounds of appeal including any documentation submitted with it and the submission by or on behalf of the officer who made the decision.
 Other documentary evidence could consist of correspondence from an employer as to the occurrence of an occupational accident or in regard to how a person's employment terminated.
 As well as that, the Appeals Officer will also have regard to any facts emerging from the presentation of evidence at the oral hearing.